andreasscherbaum/docs.timescale.com-content/faq.md

 and more.
 Use cases include complex monitoring and analytics; predicting the performance and behavior of applications, models, consumers and connected machines; powering operational analytical workflows and dashboards; for QA and performance testing. [[Top]](#top)

+### **Why should I choose Timescale Cloud?** [](why-cloud)
+If you want all the benefits of TimescaleDB without the hassle of installing, maintaining, and administering the database itself, then Timescale Cloud is the best choice for you.

+Timescale Cloud manages all of the operational elements of your database so you can focus on building your applications and not making sure the infrastructure works.
+We ensure you have a secure, high availability environment where we manage the infrastructure all the way down to setting up replications, point-in-time recovery, read replicas, backups, and more.

+### **Which cloud providers and regions are supported by Timescale Cloud?** [](which-cloud-regions)
+Timescale Cloud is available in the following Clouds and Regions:

+* **Amazon Web Services (AWS)**: N. Virginia, Oregon, Ohio, N. California, São Paulo, Stockholm, Ireland, London, Paris, Frankfurt, Canada, Sydney, Singapore, Tokyo, Mumbai, Seoul
+* **Microsoft Azure (Azure)**: East US, East US 2, West Europe, Southeast Asia
+* **Google Cloud Platform (GCP)**: Northern Virginia, Los Angeles, South Carolina, Iowa, Oregon, São Paulo, Zürich, London, Frankfurt, Finland, Belgium, Netherlands, Montréal, Sydney, Taiwan, Mumbai, Hong Kong, Tokyo, Singapore

+### **What is the difference between Timescale, TimescaleDB, and Timescale Cloud?** [](what-does-timescale-mean)
+Timescale is our company.
+We build a category-defining time-series database called TimescaleDB.
+We host and manage TimescaleDB on behalf of our customers via a product we call Timescale Cloud.

 ### **Do you really support “all of SQL”?** [](sql-support)
 Yes, all of SQL, including: secondary indexes, JOINs, window functions.
 In fact,